Nkitchen86-FHSU/NicholasKitchen_FinalProject_INF656_VA/README.md

 ## Getting Started

 **You will need to have two consoles open to run the program.
-One will be for the backend, and the other for the frontend**
+One will be for the backend, and the other for the frontend.**

 ### Frontend